realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 title: Reality Tracing
 ---

+# Reality Tracing

 ## Intent

-Reality Tracing is a **practice**, not a theory and not an ontology of everything.
+Reality Tracing is a practice — not a theory and not an ontology of everything.

 Its purpose is to trace constraints, flows, and limits across human-scale emergent systems (cognition, identity, culture, institutions) while explicitly refusing overreach.